 - Although working with family members can be an exciting venture, there are drawbacks if you're in a management position.
 Terminating a family member is awkward and difficult.

 - Prevent family members from being terminated by offering regular performance reviews.
 Give warnings too of any ongoing workplace issues.

 - Be compassionate, but professional during the termination.
 Help out with the transition to reduce any hard feelings.

 Working with family might seem exciting, but there's always the chance plans will go awry.
 And while that shouldn't prevent you from taking the risk (there are plenty of family business success stories), you might eventually have to face a tough decision: letting a family member go.

-Firing family is certainly more complicated than firing a worker with whom you only have a professional relationship.
-You don't want to cut all ties with someone who is a major part of your personal life; but you also can't let your connection with them cloud your judgement and negatively impact your business.
+Firing a family member is certainly more complicated than firing a worker with whom you only have a professional relationship.
+You don't want to cut all ties with someone who is a major part of your personal life, but you also can't let your connection with them cloud your judgment and negatively impact your business.

 Tina Willis, owner of Tina Willis Law, has firsthand experience firing a family member.
 She recommended starting slow by cutting any unnecessary work, even if that reduces their hours.
 This will also lessen the shock if you do end up letting them go.